Coney Island–Stillwell Avenue station: Station layout

+As part of the MTA Arts & Design program, an artwork by Robert Wilson, My Coney Island Baby, was installed in 2004.
+The artwork consists of glass bricks measuring 8 by 8 in across and 1.5 in thick, which in turn form a wall measuring 17 ft tall.
+The wall contains silk screen prints that feature beach-related scenes, especially scenes related to Coney Island's history.
+The width of the wall is variously described as 300 ft or 370 ft.
+In conjunction with the installation of My Coney Island Baby, Wilson created a set of drawings, which were displayed in a 2005 exhibit by Coney Island USA.

 Station house

 The station house, called the Portal Building, was designed by di Domenico + Partners and built by Vertex Engineering Services.
-The three-floor, 34,000 sqft Portal Building, located at 1243 Surf Avenue, has a terra cotta facade in imitation of the former terminal, including restored BMT signs and logos, and a parapet salvaged from the original station house.
-The building's design is supposed to evoke the area's amusement park-based history, with small lights hanging from the narrow, articulated tower that rises next to the station entrance.
+The three-floor, 34,000 sqft Portal Building, located at 1243 Surf Avenue, has a terracotta facade in imitation of the former terminal, including restored BMT signs and logos, and a parapet salvaged from the original station house.
+The original station house had about 580 terracotta tiles, as well as green medallions with the initials "BMT"; these had been covered with billboards during the late 20th century before being restored in the 2000s.
+The modern station building's design is supposed to evoke the area's amusement park-based history, with small lights hanging from the narrow, articulated tower that rises next to the station entrance.
 There are also art deco lamps and a semicircular window that fills an arch above the station entrance.

 The Portal Building's main entrance is on Surf Avenue past the station's south end.
-From this entrance, there is a police precinct (Transit District 34 of the New York City Police Department), retail space, and the station's fare control area.
+From this entrance, there is a police precinct (Transit District 34 of the New York City Police Department, or NYPD), retail space, and the station's fare control area.
 There is also another entrance/exit to the bus shelter on Mermaid Avenue.
 The retail space and the new station entrance were built during the 2001–2005 renovation.
 There is also a side entrance from Stillwell Avenue itself.

 There are also High Entry-Exit Turnstiles that allow entry to the station during late night hours, when the station booth is closed.